-Middle school students may bring a cell phone to school however, their cell phones are not permitted to be on during school hours and must be powered off (including recess and lunch), unless instructed by a school staff member.
-Students may use cell phones for academic purposes as directed by teachers and following dismissal.
-Cell phones found with middle school students being on without permission during school hours will be confiscated.
-Detailed consequences will be shared with students and parents in separate communication.
-Parents should support this policy and not communicate with their children via cell phone calls or texts during the school day.
+Middle school students may bring a cell phone to school however, they are required to leave the phone in the designated collection containers upon entry into the school building.
+Students can retrieve their phone on the way out of the building at the end of the school day.
+Cell phones found with middle school students without permission during school hours will be confiscated.
+The first time a cell phone is confiscated, it will be returned at the end of the school day.
+The second time a cell phone is confiscated, it will be kept at school for 24 hours or students will not be allowed to bring a phone to school in the future.

+We ask parents to support this policy and not communicate with their children via cell phone calls or texts during the school day.
 All mid-day messages to students should be relayed via the school office.